On this page:

-- In a number of parking lots, there is a disability parking space with an 8 foot access aisle and it is designated Van Accessible.
+- In many parking lots, there is a disability parking space with an 8-foot access aisle designated Van Accessible.
 If there are other disability spaces available and you do not need the wider space, please leave it for someone with a lift or ramp-equipped van.

 - When parking your vehicle in the disability parking space, never park in the access aisle (hatch-marked area).
 When there are two or more spaces, the access aisle is shared and may be needed by someone using a wheelchair or other mobility device or someone with a lift- or ramp-equipped van.

 - If you request more than three certificate replacements in a six-year period, you will need to contact us and fill out a questionnaire regarding the use and safeguarding of your certificate.

 Note: Per Minnesota statute 169.71, please do not drive with any obstructions hanging from the rear-view mirror.
 This includes disability parking certificates.

 - Parking in or otherwise blocking an access aisle